uchicago-cs/chiwebsite/chirc/irc.rst

    Basic IRC architecture

-[fig:architecture1]

-The basic architecture of IRC, shown in Figure [fig:architecture1], is fairly straightforward.
+The basic architecture of IRC, shown in the figure above, is fairly straightforward.
 In the simplest case, there is a single *IRC server* to which multiple *IRC clients* can connect to.
 An IRC client connects to the server with a specific identity.
 Most notably, each